Oxore/ds4-keyboard/Readme.md

 B: MSC=10
 ```

-If you don't see any entries for "Sony Interactive Entertainment something something..." and you are sure that your USB cable is good, then go mess around with your kernel and find a way to enable DS4 support in the kernel.
+If you don't see any entries for "Sony Interactive Entertainment something something..." and you are sure that your USB cable is good or that you are definitely connected to the gamepad via bluetooth, then go mess around with your kernel config and find a way to enable DS4 support.

-The line `H: Handlers=js0 event23` is what we need. `event23` is the gamepad event source that is gonna be intercepted and substituted but the program.
-You may end up with different number in this file name.
-You must use the proper file name you've got from `/proc/bus/input/devices` in the following commands instead of `event23`.
+The line `H: Handlers=js0 event23` is what we need. `event23` is the gamepad event source name that is gonna be intercepted and substituted by the program.
+You may end up with different number with the word `event`.
+Anyway you must use the proper file name you've got from your `/proc/bus/input/devices` in the following commands instead of `event23`.

 Once again, if you are planning to use virtual keyboard as `user`, run this as root, to allow `user` to access the event source: